codybenlewis/quick-draw-for-processing/README.md

 ```

 ### info()
 Returns a String of information about a specified drawing.
 By default, the function will return all available data on the drawing across multiple lines.
-Datapoints include what source file the drawing is found in, what index of the dataset the drawing is found on, how many points the drawing is made from, what word was the drawing is based on, what country the drawing is from, and what date and time the drawing was originally created at.
+Data points include what source file the drawing is found in, what index of the dataset the drawing is found on, how many points the drawing is made from, what word was the drawing is based on, what country the drawing is from, and what date and time the drawing was originally created at.

-When using "index" as the datapoint, the function will return the amount of points in the drawing.
-When using "index" as the datapoint, the function will return the index, parameter.
+When using "index" as the data point, the function will return the amount of points in the drawing.
+When using "index" as the data point, the function will return the index, parameter.

 #### Syntax
 ```